How to plan an African safari on a tight budget: 8-step safari planning

 “Nothing but breathing the air of Africa, and actually walking through it, can communicate the indescribable sensations.” - William Burchell (English explorer and author)

-Oh, and don't forget to talk to a seasoned safari pro to make sure you’ve selected the best destinations for you, on the most suitable safari, and got your timing right.
+Oh, and don't forget to talk to a seasoned safari pro to make sure you’ve selected the best African destinations for you, on the most suitable safari, and got your timing right.
 We are here to help you plan and experience the best African safari on your budget.
 So get in touch, and take a step closer to experiencing Africa for yourself!

 Ingrid Van Wyk